• Skip to primary navigation

 4. add rolled oats to the food processor

-top view of oregano and ground coriander being added to food processor
+The dried oregano and ground coriander being added to food processor with chickpeas and rolled oats.

 5. add ground coriander and oregano

-top view of ground flaxseed being added to food processor
+The ground flaxseed being added to food processor.

 6. add ground flaxseed